Eabh: Archives

-In July 2014 the eabh transferred its documents to the Historical Archives of the European Union (HAEU) in Florence.
+In July 2014 eabh transferred its documents to the Historical Archives of the European Union (HAEU) in Florence.
 This material relates to the creation of the Association and includes the work of its governing bodies and its activities: workshop material, board meeting protocols, publication material and photographs.

 Publications

-The main publication of the eabh is the triannual Financial History Review (FHR), published in tandem with Cambridge University Press.
-Founded in 1994, the FHR is the sole academic journal dedicaetd to financial, banking and monetary history.
+The main publication of eabh is the triannual Financial History Review (FHR), published in tandem with Cambridge University Press.
+Founded in 1994, the FHR is the sole academic journal dedicated to financial, banking and monetary history.
 It regulately publishes original research that discus the intersections of history, finance, public policy, culture, and society.
-Alongside the FHR, the eabh publishes a working paper series (since 2014), a book series, and a bulletin.
+Alongside the FHR, eabh publishes a working paper series (since 2014), a book series, and a bulletin.

 Conferences

 The eabh hosts a number of conferences and workshops designed to bring together academics and scholars of financial and banking history.
 Often these conferences are co-sponsored with other non-profits, business organizations, corporations, central banks, or commercial banks.
 The discussions at these conferences aim to contribute to ongoing policy debates.
 Recent conferences include: